 Flu and Pneumococcal vaccines are routinely given by the nurses.
-They are provided to patients over 65 years, and those over 6 months of age with chronic diseases such as asthma, diabetes, heart disease, kidney/liver disease or cancer and if you are pregnant.Pneumococcal vaccinations are available all-year round, and again offered to patients over 65 years and those with chronic diseases.The vaccine is available as a nasal spray for 2-3 year olds and children in reception class or school years 1,2,3 and 4 and at risk under 18 year olds..If you are outside of these criteria, you may still be able to obtain a flu vaccine directly through your community pharmacist for a fee.
+They are provided to patients over 65 years, and those over 6 months of age with chronic diseases such as asthma, diabetes, heart disease, kidney/liver disease or cancer and if you are pregnant.Pneumococcal vaccinations are available all-year round, and again offered to patients over 65 years and those with chronic diseases.The vaccine is available as a nasal spray for 2-3 year olds and children in reception class, primary school and at risk under 18 year olds..If you are outside of these criteria, you may still be able to obtain a flu vaccine directly through your community pharmacist for a fee.

 Many childhood diseases have been virtually eradicated in the UK due to the availability of vaccinations.
 It is thus very important that all children are fully immunised.The majority of vaccinations up to the age of 5 years are performed at the surgery following a reminder sent to the parents by the Health Board.Vaccines for Diptheria, Tetanus, Whooping cough, polio, Haemophilus, Rotavirus, Meningitis B&C and Pneumococcus are staggered at various times from 8 weeks to 4 years of age.Further vaccines for HPV in girls (12-13yrs) and the 3 in 1 booster with meningitis vaccine at 14 yrs to all, are usually administered at school.
 But can be accessed via GP surgeryFor a detailed schedule of recommended vaccinations please click HERE

 You need to allow at least 6-8 weeks for these to take effect